burlachenkok/exploring-python3/python3-note.md

 * `def functions` - It is usual python functions, and they are defined using the usual (in context of Python) `def` statement, as in Python. **Restriction:** Only Python functions can be called from this function.

 * `cdef functions` - C-like functions are defined using the new `cdef` statement.
-It is not avaialble in Python.
+It is not available in Python.
 Within a Cython module, Python functions and C functions can call each other.

 * `cpdef functions` - is a hybrid of `cdef` and `def`.
 It uses the *faster C calling conventions* when being called from other Cython codes and uses a Python interpreter when they are called from Python.
 Essentially such functions have implicitly two interfaces:
   * When they are called as a C function